adzap/mocked_fixtures/README.txt

   @companies = mock_companies(:all)

+Like regular fixtures you can also declare global mock fixtures to pre-load for all your tests.
+Because the mock fixtures don't access the database it doesn't slow down the running of tests like global fixtures can.

+To setup global mock fixtures, in your test_helper put:

+  class Test::Unit::TestCase

+    self.global_mock_fixtures = :companies
+  end

+If you are using Rspec you need to set it in the configure block:

+  Spec::Runner.configure do |config|

+    config.global_mock_fixtures = :companies
+  end

+You can also set the global to :all and all fixtures will be loaded as mocks.
+This can add some test startup time if you have a lot of fixtures but shouldn't slow down your tests when running at all.
+Might use a bit of memory though.

 Thats all for now, so mock on!

 NOTE:
 If you use MS SQL Server then you need to apply a fix for this adapter to